• Free Tours

 • Kids Family Walking Tour Barcelona

-I do recommend exploring the farther part of the park (outside the monumental zone) as there are also some places of interest.
+I do recommend exploring the farther part of the park, as there are also some places of interest.
 One of them is the Casa-Museu Gaudí.
 Although not designed by Gaudí himself, this is the place where he lived for many years before moving to Sagrada Familia.
 Another great activity for the family is climbing the “Turó de les tres creus“, a little hill with fantastic views of Barcelona.
-You will probably end up walking quite a bit in the park so don’t forget to pack some food and enjoy it in the shaded picnic area.
+You will probably end up walking quite a bit in the park, so don’t forget to pack some food and enjoy it in the shaded picnic area.

-OUR TIP: If you visit during the summer, go early or late as the heat could be quite intense in the middle of the day.
+OUR TIP: If you visit during the summer, go early morning or later afternoon, as the heat can be quite intense in the middle of the day.
 Also, don’t forget to pre-book the tickets on the Park Güell official website as the number of visitors is limited.
-Since April 2019 the ticket includes the return bus transfer from Alfons X metro station.

 • Children 0 to 6: Free